SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Closures.rst

    /> returns a value of \(r2)
    </ returns a value of 30

-If you create another incrementor, it will have its own stored reference to a new, separate ``runningTotal`` variable.
+If you create a second incrementor, it will have its own stored reference to a new, separate ``runningTotal`` variable:
-In the example below,
-``incrementBySeven`` captures a reference to a new ``runningTotal`` variable, and this variable is unconnected to the one captured by ``incrementByTen``:

 .. testcode:: closures